tapscodes/FirstGodotPlatformer/README.md

 ### General Notes / Shortcomings
 - Press Alt+Command+F to find and replace on Mac
 - Press Shift+Command+F to find and replace on Mac IN ALL FILES
+- Press Command+Shift+O to quickly open a scene
+- Press Command+R to run preview